 Isn’t it strange?

 Despite having a permanent foam, CA-14 are prone to wind.
 With a sensible inclination towards catching low frequency sounds, these mics stand unarmed against the gusts.
-Also, please note that it is very easy to be taken as a Mickey Mouse wannabee with those black foam balls attached to each side of your cap when head-worn.
+Also, please note that it is very easy to be taken as a Mickey Mouse wannabee with those black foams attached to each side of your cap when head-worn.

 Apart from this, I have nothing bad to report about CA-14.
 They are warm sounding, providing a decent spatialisation even if they are not intended to be worn inside the ear canal.
 Think of this as of an extra advantage because the sounds recorded with the head-worn mics could be perfectly listened through the speakers, not only through headphones as in the case of in-ears.